 Don’t neglect your feet!
 Boots with felt liners are a good idea.

 Bringing extras also can’t hurt.
-Hat, mitten, and boot liner replacements will be important if your things get wet.
+Hat, mitten, socks, and boot liner replacements will be important if your things get wet.

 Packed snow and icy conditions can make trails slippery.
 Watch the weather forecast for freezing rain, and bring along a pair of ice cleats or crampons to slip over your boots in case you need extra grip.